RarelyUseful/React_BasicShop/README.md

-# React_BasicShop
+# Shopping List

-Basic Shop app.
+Basic Shoping List app.
 Uses Redux and API calls to get/post data.
+API response is delayed by 2 seconds (by design).